dustedmtl/lastu/docs/USERGUIDE.md

 ### Citations

-Citation (temporary) when using our software:
+Citation when using our software:
 Sami Itkonen, Tuomo Häikiö, Vainio, Seppo, and Lehtonen, Minna.
-2023.
-LASTU.
-Retrieved from osf.io/j8v6b
+In press.
+LASTU: A psycholinguistic search tool for Finnish lexical stimuli.
+Behavior Research Methods.

 If you also use our Finnish database(s) derived from the Finnish Internet Parsebank, your should also cite its creators: